inercia/evy/doc/basic_usage.rst

 .. class:: evy.Queue

     Queues are a fundamental construct for communicating data between execution units.
-Eventlet's Queue class is used to communicate between greenthreads, and provides a bunch of useful features for doing that.
+Evy's Queue class is used to communicate between greenthreads, and provides a bunch of useful features for doing that.
 See :class:`Queue <evy.queue.Queue>` for more details.

 .. class:: evy.Timeout